-This certificate program, sponsored by the School of Electrical and Computer Engineering and Engineering Professional Education at Purdue University is designed to help you become knowledgeable about the area of digital signal processing.
+This certificate program, sponsored by the School of Electrical and Computer Engineering and Purdue Online Learning at Purdue University is designed to help you become knowledgeable about the area of digital signal processing.
 The certificate you earn will serve as evidence that you have achieved a significant level of expertise in digital signal processing.

 This certificate program meets the needs of mid-career and late-career engineers new to the area of Digital Signal Processing.
 The certificate is also appropriate for engineering managers who need a background in Digital Signal Processing and its implementation in emerging technologies.

-Electives (choose three, at most one math course)
+Electives (choose three from the below, at most one math course)

 **Either ECE 60200 or ECE 60800 can be applied to the certificate but not both.